Commandaria: Production

 Mavro grapes used in the production of Commandaria.

 Commandaria is made exclusively from two types of indigenous Cyprus grapes: Xynisteri and Mavro.
-The grapes are left to overripe on the vine and when sugar content reaches acceptable levels (corresponding to high must weight) they are harvested.
+The grapes are left to overripen on the vine and when sugar content reaches acceptable levels (corresponding to high must weight) they are harvested.
 More specifically, Xynisteri is picked when at around 12 degrees Baumé (°Bé) and Mavro at 15-16 °Bé.
 The grapes are then laid out in the sun to further increase the sugar density through evaporation.
 When the must weight reaches 19 to 23 °Bé the juice is extracted through crushing and pressing.
 Fermentation takes place in reservoirs and will arrest naturally due to the high levels of alcohol achieved at around 15%.
 The above process has to take place within the confines of 14 designated villages that lie in the Commandaria Region (see below).
-Commandaria, by law, is aged for at least two years in Oak Barrels but this can take place outside the above-designated area within Cyprus under strict control and under the conditions laid down in Cypriot legislation.
+Commandaria, by law, is aged for at least two years in oak barrels, but this can take place outside the above-designated area within Cyprus under strict control and under the conditions laid down in Cypriot legislation.

 Once fermentation has been completed, at a minimum alcohol level of 10% (which is often exceeded), the alcoholic strength of Commandaria may be increased by the addition of pure 95% grape alcohol or a wine distillate of at least 70% alcohol to a minimum of 15% of alcohol.
 However, after this addition, the wine's actual alcohol content may not exceed 20%, while its total potential alcohol (including its sugar content) must be at least 22.5%.
 Thus, Commandaria may be a fortified wine, but fortification is not mandatory.